charlyalizadeh/TicTacChess/doc/bitboard_rep.md

 # Bitboard representation

 A bitboard is an integer representing a board.
 In regular chess a board has a dimension of `8 * 8 = 64` which is, when we think about it, kind of a big coincidence with the fact that modern computer are based of 64 bits processors.
 In a bitboard integer, when a bit is set at the index `n` it means that a piece occupies this square.
-In the following board an upper letter represents a white piece and a lower letter a black piece, next to it you can see a bitboard representing its occupancy (meaning that we can only retrieve information about wether a square is occupied or not but not by which piece).
+In the following board an upper letter represents a white piece and a lower letter a black piece, next to it you can see a bitboard representing its occupancy (meaning that we can only retrieve information about whether a square is occupied or not but not by which piece).
 ```
  ┏━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┓
 8┃   ┃   ┃   ┃   ┃   ┃   ┃   ┃   ┃